nixworks/public/news/2011/09/26/README.md

 ##### President of Indonesia
 ### [The President of Indonesia, Susilo Bambang Yudhoyono, orders the National Police's Detachment 88 counter-terrorism squad to investigate a recent suicide bombing in Solo, Java. ](/news/2011/09/26/the-president-of-indonesia-susilo-bambang-yudhoyono-orders-the-national-police-s-detachment-88-counter-terrorism-squad-to-investigate-a-re.md)
-_Context: Detachment 88, Solo, Java, President of Indonesia, Indonesian National Police, Susilo Bambang Yudhoyono, suicide bombing, counter-terrorism_
+_Context: Detachment 88, counter-terrorism, suicide bombing, Solo, Java, President of Indonesia, Susilo Bambang Yudhoyono, Indonesian National Police_

 ##### Dead Sea Scrolls
 ### [Some of the Dead Sea Scrolls are published online in a joint project between Israel's national museum and Google. ](/news/2011/09/26/some-of-the-dead-sea-scrolls-are-published-online-in-a-joint-project-between-israel-s-national-museum-and-google.md)
-_Context: Dead Sea Scrolls, Israel's national museum, Google_
+_Context: Israel's national museum, Dead Sea Scrolls, Google_

 ##### Asia
 ### [Asian and European stock markets open lower in response to the ongoing sovereign debt crisis in Europe. ](/news/2011/09/26/asian-and-european-stock-markets-open-lower-in-response-to-the-ongoing-sovereign-debt-crisis-in-europe.md)